 - Difficulty waking up or staying awake

-A VP shunt infection develops when bacteria infect the tissue around a VP shunt.
-When the tissue is infected, it can cause the VP shunt to stop working properly and increase pressure in the brain.
-The signs and symptoms of a VP shunt infection include:
+A VP shunt infection can happen when bacteria infect the tissue around your VP shunt.
+When the tissue is infected, it can cause your VP shunt to stop working properly and increase pressure in your brain.

-- A temperature of 100.4° F (38° C) or higher
+- A fever of 100.4° F (38° C) or higher

 - Redness, swelling, or both, of the skin that runs along the shunt path

 - Pain around the shunt or around the shunt catheter from the head to the abdomen

 These warning signs can happen quickly.
 If any of these symptoms develop, call your doctor or nurse immediately.

 On Monday through Friday from to , contact your healthcare provider.

 After , during the weekend, and on holidays, call 212-639-2000 and ask to speak to the person on call for your healthcare provider.Back to top